kpage/microservices-demo/README.md

 - You can see all the yarn commands here: https://yarnpkg.com/en/docs/cli

 ## Architecture of this app:
-- router & load balancer: nginx
+- kong: API gateway for routing, authentication
 - rest-api: a REST API implemented in golang
 - db: a mariadb database
 - web-client: an HTML single-page app using react+redux